Alvinzhafif/Tutor_Adprog/README.md

 ### Reflection 1

 <hr>

-1. Reflect Based on Percival
+1. **Reflect based on Percival (2017) proposed self-reflective questions (in “Principles and Best Practice of Testing” submodule, chapter “Evaluating Your Testing Objectives”),**
 <br>

 **Do I have enough functional tests to reassure myself that my application really works, from the point of view of the user?**